reimagined/resolve/docs/basics/read-side.md

 # View Model Specifics
-A **View Model** is a special kind of a Read Model.
-A View Model is intended to provide data to an aggregate-centric view.
-Such view queries data bases on aggregate ID and updates itself on the fly based on changes in the View Model.
+**View Models** are a special kind of Read Models.
+They are queried by aggregate ID and and can automatically provide updates to the client Redux state.
+View Models are defined in a special isomorphic format so their code can also be used on the client side to provide reducer logic.

+Use View Models in the following scenarios:

+* To create aggregate-centric views.
+Such views request relatively portions of data based on aggregate IDs.
+* To create reactive components, whose state is kept up-to date on the client.

-A projection function takes a state and an event object, and returns an updated state.
-A projection runs for every event with the specified aggregate ID from the beginning of the history for every request.
-You can optimize system resource consumption by storing snapshots of the View Model state.
+A View Model's projection function takes a state and an event object, and returns an updated state.
+A projection function runs for every event with the specified aggregate ID from the beginning of the history on every request so it important to keep View Models small.
+You can also optimize system resource consumption by storing snapshots of the View Model state.

 The code sample below demonstrate a typical View Model projection function:
 ``` js